MediaHound/hound-cli/README.md

 ...
 ```

-To find recommendations from two of your favorite movies (like [DateNight](http://datenight.media)):
+To find recommendations from two of your favorite movies (like [Date Night](http://datenightmovies.com)):

 ```
 ➜ hound The Notebook --meets Gladiator